What’s A Good 400m Time? Average 400 Meter Times By Age + Sex

 Strength training isn’t usually high on most runners’ list of priorities as, well, you guessed it, we prefer to run!

-However, strength training will not only make you stronger and give you more power to run distances like the 400 meters but will also help reduce your risk of injury.
+However, strength training will not only make you stronger and make you a more powerful 400 meter runner, but will also help reduce your risk of injury.

 Include two strength training sessions per week in your training plan for great results.